(548) 866-0300 London, Ontario

 How Long Is Convalescent Care?

-Like any other treatment or care, convalescent care is particular to each individual.
+Like any other type of treatment, convalescent care is particular to each individual.
 Some people may need convalescent care for only a few days, while others may need weeks or months.

 The length of the care program depends on the severity of the illness or injury.
 To determine the duration of the care, one would undergo an assessment of their present health.
 This evaluation is also necessary to draw out a care plan unique to an individual to ensure a smooth recovery.